Allen-Tildesley/examples/GUIDE.md

 * The comparisons are perhaps not the best, since Mossa et al (2002) used a different value &epsilon;=5.276 kJ/mol which, with their cutoff term, gives a well depth 4.985 kJ/mol.
-Maybe better to compare with another paper, or modify the potential to copmare more precisely with this one.
+Maybe better to compare with another paper, or modify the potential to compare more precisely with this one??
+* Interestingly, in the book, it seems we never offer an example of a polyatomic molecular dynamics program, for either linear or nonlinear molecules.
+It is tempting to write examples of both, but I cannot give this a high priority.

 ##Cluster program
 The `cluster` program is self contained.
 It reads in a configuration of atomic positions